Alonso Alfaro Ureña

 Featured Working Papers

 (w/ Benjamin Faber, Cecile Gaubert, Isabela Manelici and José P. Vásquez).
-Novembre 2022 Draft.
+New March 2025 Draft.

 Research question: What are the average and distributional implications of "Responsible Sourcing" policies by multinationals in host countries?